MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>2.
 A new windows opens.
 Here, you are asked to put in some ID to find your chat partner.
 For that a "Matrix-ID" is the best option to use.
-Your partner‘s and your own Matrix-ID has always the following format "#username:matrix.org".
+Your partner‘s and your own Matrix-ID has always the following format <strong>"#username:matrix.org"</strong>.
 For example, if you registered your account with name "bigfanofmatrix", your Matrix-ID is "#bigfanofmatrix:matrix.org".</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Thus, put in the Matrix-ID of your chat partner.
-Then click "start chat".
+<p>Thus, <strong>put in the Matrix-ID of your chat partner.
+Then click "start chat"</strong>.
 It might take up to 30 seconds until the chat is initialized.
 Then you‘ll be able to start chatting to your partner!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>3.
 Congrats!
 You now can start to communicate with a messenger that respects your privacy!
-Next, you can install Riot on more of your devices.
-Again, go to <a href="https://riot.im/">https://riot.im/</a>, download Riot for your operating system and log in with your new credentials.
+Next, you can <strong>install Riot on more of your devices.</strong> Again, go to <a href="https://riot.im/">https://riot.im/</a>, download Riot for your operating system and log in with your new credentials.
 That‘s it!</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->